What are average boom lift hire rates?

-Also known as a cherry picker, telescopic handler or knuckle boom, the humble boom lift is used to carry out work at a height such as electrical work, roof restoration, warehousing services and any other tasks that are otherwise difficult to reach due to height.
+Also known as a cherry picker, telescopic handler or knuckle boom, these elevating working platforms (EWP's) are used to carry out work at a height such as electrical work, roof restoration, warehousing services and any other tasks that are otherwise difficult to reach due to height.

 Are there minimum hours required to hire a Boom Lift?

 There are no minimum hours required when hiring a boom lift, however generally when you are booking in your telescopic boom lift or knuckle boom lift, you will be paying a per day rate, not hourly.

 Generally, EWP hire for boom lifts are hired for projects that take longer than 1 day to complete, so a minimum hire requirement is not necessary.
 However in the case that boom lift is only required for a few hours, a full day rate is charged to the client as well as transportation costs as outlined below.

 What is the ‘Travel cost’ in Boom Lift hire rates?

 As an industry standard, the time and resources spent delivering and transporting the boom lift and access equipment to your location, is time spent on that machine that is not generating the owner any ROI as it is incapacitated.

 On average, the float cost is calculated as an average hourly cost of that machine as well as the costs to load, unload and drive the machine to your location.